Skip to main content

 Am I Eligible to File Chapter 13?

-How Much Does a Chapter 13 Bankruptcy Cost?
+How Much Does Chapter 13 Bankruptcy Cost?

 Plan Payments – When filing a Chapter 13, you are proposing to the court a repayment plan to get you caught up on mortgages, vehicle payments, and other non-dischargeable debts, thus the monthly plan payments vary with each case.
 Contact us for a free consultation.

-How Long Will the Bankruptcy Last?
+How Long Will Bankruptcy Last?

 If your income is lower than the median household income as compared to your state of residence, you may propose a three to five-year repayment plan.
 If your income is over the median household income, you must propose a five-year repayment plan.